-- Regularly sanitize all surfaces through the event space and communicate with the venues to do the same.
+- We will regularly sanitize all surfaces through the event space and communicate with the venues to do the same

-- Sanitize all speaker microphones between each speaker’s use
+- We will be sanitizing speaker microphones between each speaker’s use

 - Request that anyone sick or experiencing any cold/flu-like symptoms stay home for their own safety and the safety of others, and consider substituting a co-worker to attend in their place.

-We are also requesting that all registered attendees that have recently been to China to self-certify that at least 15 days have passed from the time they left China to their arrival at our event and that they have shown no cold or flu-like symptoms in that time.
-If they have felt ill during that period, we ask that they please substitute another attendee in their place and refrain from attending the event, for their own safety and the safety of other event participants.
+We also ask all registered attendees to self-certify that if they have traveled to China in the last month, they ensure that at least 14 days have passed from the time they arrived from China to the event and that they have shown no flu-like symptoms in that time.
+If they have, we ask that for their own safety and the safety of other attendees, they substitute another attendee in their place and refrain from attending the event.

 World Health Organization (WHO) Novel Coronavirus Daily Situation Reports:

 Centers for Disease Control and Prevention (CDC) Situation Summary:

 Real-Time Data Dashboard from Johns Hopkins University: https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6